Report Your Sightings

 will only be well represented when Iowans participate.

-Birders enter sightings ⇒ Seasonal Field Reports Editors synthesize data
+Birders enter sightings through eBird or the IOU tool ⇒ Seasonal Field Reports Editors synthesize data

 (including weather impacts) into